bhaskar9034/careconnectors/README.md

 # Idea/Approach Details
 ```
 The solution proposed here aims to streamline the scheduling and appointment allocation process in hospitals by harnessing the power of digital technology and AI integration.
 This system optimizes doctor availability and enhances the  overall patient experience.
-Here's an overview of the idea:
+Here's an overview of the idea 👇:
 ● Patient-Centric Approach
 ● Doctor Availability Optimization
 ● Real-time Updates